wrdsb/lamson-agent/README.md

-# WordPress Plugin Lamson Client
+# Lamson Agent
-Plugin which provides a set of webhooks and API endpoints for interacting with the Lamson service.
+Plugin which provides a set of webhooks and API endpoints for interacting with the Lamson Service.